Mets say MRI of Jed Lowrie’s sore left knee is negative

 Offseason acquisition Walker Lockett will start Saturday.
 The 24-year-old right-hander is a candidate to be the Mets’ sixth starter when injuries hit, along with left-hander Hector Santiago, also set to pitch against the Braves.

 “It’s awesome.
 It’s exciting,” Lockett said.
 “New organization, and they’re giving me an opportunity.
-There’s nothing more that’s going to get you fired up that to play with guys like that behind you.””
+There’s nothing more that’s going to get you fired up than to play with guys like that behind you.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports